-The amendment to the Investment Law treats repurchase of shares out of Privileged Enterprise tax exempt income as deem-dividend.
-Through December 31, 2007, we repurchased \$1,126,763 of our Ordinary shares.
-Our retained earnings attributed to taxable income are higher than the total shares repurchased and therefore should not trigger a deem-dividend event.
-See Note 11e of the Combined Notes to Consolidated Financial Statements for further information regarding our repurchase program.
+The amendment to the Investment Law treats the repurchase of shares out of Privileged Enterprise tax exempt income as deem-dividend.
+Through December 31, 2008, we repurchased 65,775,732 ordinary shares in a total amount of \$1,366,305.
+Our retained earnings attributed to taxable income are higher than the total shares repurchased and, therefore, should not trigger a deem-dividend event.
+See Annual Report ("Purchases of Equity Securities by the Issuer and Affiliated Purchasers") and Note 12e to Consolidated Financial Statements for further information regarding our repurchase program.

 As a result of the 2005 amendment, tax-exempt income attributed to Privileged Enterprise will subject us to taxes also upon complete liquidation.
-As of December 31, 2007, tax-exempt income in the amount of \$82.2 million was generated from Privileged Enterprise.
+As of December 31, 2008, we generated tax-exempt income in the amount of \$297.7 million from our Privileged Enterprise.

-Our board of directors has determined that we will not distribute any amounts of our undistributed taxexempt income as dividend.
-We intend to reinvest our tax-exempt income and not to distribute such income as a dividend.
-Accordingly, no deferred income taxes have been provided on income attributable to our Approved Enterprise and a Privileged Enterprise programs as the undistributed tax-exempt income is essentially permanent in duration.
+Our board of directors has determined that we will not distribute any amounts of our tax-exempt income as dividend.
+We intend to reinvest our tax-exempt income.
+Accordingly, no deferred income taxes have been provided on income attributable to our Approved Enterprise and Privileged Enterprise programs as the undistributed tax-exempt income is essentially permanent in duration.